balena-io/debugging-masterclass/README.md

 needs to be taken to ensure the right volumes are examine/pruned of data, as not all volumes pertain directly to customer data.

-In single service applications, the relevant data volume is suffixed with the `_resin-data` string.
+In single service apps, the relevant data volume is suffixed with the `_resin-data` string.
 For example:

 ```shell